On this page

-- make a list of the equipment and assets of the business (if you have a financial system you can print this off)
+- Make a list of the equipment and assets of the business – review your bookkeeping system and print the list.

-- for each item, do a physical check on operational effectiveness
+- For each item on the list, do a physical check on operational effectiveness.

-- highlight items that require spare parts that can be stocked and ensure adequate parts are available e.g. ink for printers.
+- Highlight items that require spare parts that can be stocked, and ensure adequate parts are available.

 In addition to this review, part of the ongoing operations of your business: